 - Instructions for Preparing a Petition

 It is to the student's advantage to submit a complete, well-documented petition.
 A petition must establish why the student did not use existing University procedures before the established deadline.

-Students are responsible for preparing the student request, obtaining supporting documents, completing University forms, and obtaining a transcript and relevant registration records, as described below.
+Students are responsible for preparing the student request, obtaining supporting documents, and completing University forms, as described below.

-Trauma drop/withdrawal procedures should be followed when a student's circumstances require unusual confidentiality (e.g., the victim of a sexual assault or violent crime).
-This procedure is streamlined to reduce the number of people involved in processing.
+When a student's circumstances require unusual confidentiality (e.g., the victim of a sexual assault or violent crime), the petitioning process is streamlined to reduce the number of people involved in processing.
+Trauma drop/withdrawal procedures should be followed.